Divorce Attorney in Charlotte

 The Divorce Process in Charlotte: Step-by-Step Guidance

 Understanding the divorce process in Charlotte, North Carolina, helps you move forward with confidence.
 North Carolina law requires spouses to live separately for at least one year before either party can file for an absolute divorce.
 After the separation period, the process begins by filing a formal complaint with the appropriate court in Mecklenburg County.
 The court will assign your case, and your spouse must be served with the official paperwork.
 With guidance from a divorce attorney in Charlotte, you can gather important documentation such as financial disclosures, child custody plans, and evidence of separation.
 Many couples benefit from the county's court-mandated mediation, especially when children or complex assets are involved.
 These sessions provide an opportunity to resolve disputes and keep the case out of trial.
-If settlement is not reached, the judge decides on child custody, property division, spousal support, and other outstanding issues.
+If a settlement is not reached, the judge decides on child custody, property division, spousal support, and other outstanding issues.
 Because local court rules can affect hearing schedules and documents, working with a team that understands Mecklenburg County’s procedures can save you time and reduce stress.
 Our firm believes in clear, proactive communication at every step so you can plan for your future with certainty.

 Charlotte Divorce Attorney